pablo-meier/Pablog/frog-sources/posts/2013-12-04-done-with-compilers.md

 If this sounds familiar, it's because we're seeing work on this already with `go`, `rust`, and `raco`.
-The idea that your command-line tool should do more is, so far, a great success.
+The idea that your command-line tool should do more than simply compile to a binary is, so far, a great success.
 But we can go further.

 #### Thick Server, Thin Clients